arthurvpires/slack-api/README.md

 - Customize the channel and message content via Artisan command options.
 - Send a direct message to a user upon login (one-time only, per session).
 - Clean separation of concerns with the `SlackService` handling API communication.
+- Utilize Laravel Pint for code formatting and adherence to Laravel standards.

 ## Prerequisites